tijlleenders/ZinZen-user-talk/_posts/2021-11-12-Our-guiding-principle.md

   Being collaborative means sharing information, insights, strategies and resources across projects, organizations and sectors, leading to increased efficiency and impact.
 <br />
 <br />
-These principles will be broken down into concrete actions 💪 using the ZinZen methodology.
+These principles will be broken down into concrete actions 💪 using the ZinZen® methodology.
 Everything will be available online - in the open. 🤗

-Have an idea to improve ZinZen?
+Have an idea to improve ZinZen®?
 Please [contact us](https://zinzen.me/contact.html).
 <br />
 <br />